-motional CDs to music critics and radio stations, in the hope of getting reviews and airplay.216 Some of the CDs were labeled "Promotional Use Only-Not for Sale," while others had a more detailed statement:
+The most important word in section 109 is "owner," because only an "owner" of a copy has first sale rights in that copy.
+In UMG Recordings, Inc. v.
+Augusto, the music company UMG mailed unsolicited promotional CDs to music critics and radio stations, in the hope of getting reviews and airplay.200 Some of the CDs were labeled "Promotional Use Only-Not for Sale," while others had a more detailed statement: